lewangdev/nucintosh/README.md

 * Boot from udisk and install macOS

-## Configarations After Installing macOS
+## Configurations After Installing macOS

 * Mount macOS EFI Partition and Copy OpenCore to it
 * Change SN/SLB/DeviceUUID